Professional Management Seminar Series Certificate of Completion

 One-Day Seminars - Classroom

-These one-day seminars help you polish your management skills with essential strategies and personal assessment tools.
+These one-day seminars help you polish your supervisory, management and leadership skills with essential strategies and personal assessment tools.
 Design your own learning experience.

 - Learn management best practices in a variety of subjects

 - Develop or strengthen your knowledge of leadership skills

 - Build your soft skills as a leader, manager or supervisor